Jean de Fabrègues: World War II (1939–45)

 Fabrègues was director of the Lyon-based weekly Demain from 1942 to 1944.

 Later career (1945–83)

 Fabrègues was appointed editor in chief of the weekly La France catholique in 1945.

-In March 1957 Fabrègues became director of France catholique, replacing Jean Le Cour Grandmaison (1883-1974).
+In March 1957 Fabrègues became director of France catholique, replacing Jean Le Cour Grandmaison (1883–1974).

 He was director of this journal until 1970.

-Jean de Fabrègues died on 23 November 1983 at the age of 77.
+Jean de Fabrègues died in a car crash on 23 November 1983 at the age of 77.
 He was a knight of the Legion of Honour.

-Publications
+Works

 Fabrègues was the author of many books.